vnskln/ai-book-guide/README.md

 - Book recommendation system
 - Personalized reading lists (read, to-read, rejected)

-We are using Supabase for authentication and database management with a fully typed interface.
+We are local using Supabase for authentication and database management with a fully typed interface.

 ## License